We had the chance to sample both business class and premium economy on our direct flights to and from Dubai from Toronto on the Dreamliner 787.

 There is even a care package with lip balm, hand creams, socks and eye masks for comfort.

-There is a bottle of water supplied for you to sip on even thought the flight attendants come around regularly with drinks and a very comfortable duvet and fluffy down pillow are supplied to make your sleep as comfortable as possible.
+There is a bottle of water supplied for you to sip on even though the flight attendants come around regularly with drinks and a very comfortable duvet and fluffy down pillow are supplied to make your sleep as comfortable as possible.

 Need help with air travel?
 See our Seven Tips for Stress Free Travel.